-Hearing someone share a traumatic event that you have experienced as well can trigger an emotional response.
+Hearing someone share a traumatic event that you have experienced can trigger an emotional response.

 What are your triggers?
 What is it that quickly brings a strong emotional response from you?
-Understanding your triggers will help you manage your darkness.
+Understanding your motivations will help you manage your darkness.

 Set healthy boundaries before you share your darkness with others.